dataunlocker/save-analytics-from-content-blockers/readme.md

+> ℹ️ This repository isn't actively maintained.
+> Contributions are still welcome and are appreciated — we'll be reviewing them.

 # Google Tag Manager (Google Analytics) Proxy

 A proxy back end for Google Analytics / Google Tag Manager, which allows to avoid ad-blockers blocking client-side analytics tools.